 Today’s post covers and extremely common issue which too many recurve archers face, especially when they first start shooting: too much neck tension.
 Its causes are simple, but fixing it can often take a long time.
 As a result, it’s worth getting it correct from the start.

 You can watch the full video below and there’s also a written summary if you scroll down past the video.
+If you’ve not already, make sure to check out our Recurve Archery Basics, How To Learn Archery and How To Train for Archery guides.

 Excessive neck tension (which can eventually lead to pain) is often caused by using the upper trap muscles too much.
 When we draw the bow, we want to use the lower muscles of the back such as the lower traps and lats.
 This allows us much more room to get into alignment, reach real full draw and expand in a smooth, consistent manner.